fatsu/ngx-destroy/README.md

 Remove the overhead of manually managing explicit infinite RxJS subscriptions over-and-over by providing and injecting an observable that will get triggered when Angular calls the OnDestroy life-cycle hook.

-The takeUntil operator can be used in combination with this observable to complete explicit subscriptions without having to unsubscribe or handle a destroy-Subject in ngOnDestroy().
+The takeUntil operator can be used in combination with this observable to complete subscriptions without having to explicitly unsubscribe or handle a destroy-Subject in ngOnDestroy().

 ## Install